Villa Maria (school): School

 During the 1840s, the Congregation of Notre Dame of Montreal's teaching order faced overcrowded classrooms and began searching for a new place.
 The third phase of the building’s history thus began when the Congregation purchased the estate to open a boarding school.
 While Compain's business venture proved profitable, he agreed to give it up.
 Negotiations with the Monk family went smoothly.
 The Congregation decided to call their new school Villa Maria.
 It opened in 1854.
 By the end of September that year, enrollment reached 45 girls.
 Of these, all were boarders, and 18 came from outside of Montreal, including Boston.
-While the ratio of anglophone to francophone students have changed over the years, both cultural groups have remained honoured.
+While the ratio of anglophone to francophone students has changed over the years, both cultural groups have remained honoured.
 At that time in history, Villa Maria was a leader in education in Montreal, and was visited by a number of dignitaries, starting with the future King Edward VII in 1860.

 A close-up shot of Villa Maria's central building.

 The school stopped boarding students in 1966 and now is a co-educational high school for children in Montreal and surrounding areas aged 12 to 17 (or Levels 1 to 5 according to Quebec Education levels, the equivalent of Grades 7 to 11).
 Between 2016 and 2020, the integration of boys was gradual, with current girls-only classes staying girls-only.
 This change was speculated to be a means of boosting enrollment, due to decreased numbers of eligible students entering the anglophone stream.

 The school introduced 4 academic profiles that students can choose from in Grade 9.
 Students can pursue the Science profile, STEAM profile, Entrepreneurship and Leadership profile, or Law and International Studies profile.
 Each profile offers specialized courses that will help students develop skills and gain insights into their potential future career paths.

 The Villa-Maria station of the Montreal Metro is named after the school.